 Recent quarters have shown some promise for the Alberta oil and gas household name.
-Over the past 3 quarters Encana (TSX:ECA) has beat analyst estimates in terms of earnings, and strong expectations precede their next earnings release.
+Over the past 3 quarters the large cap Canadian stock Encana (TSX:ECA) has beat analyst estimates in terms of earnings, and strong expectations precede their next earnings release.

 Up roughly 8% over the past month the company was slightly behind but pretty much on par with energy sector gains, 8.33% compared to 8.47% respectively.